abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 9. How can you bypass Antivirus Detection ?
 Explain.
 10. How does EDR works ?
 How to bypass EDR Detections ?
 Explain.
 11. What is Supply Chain Attack ?
+12. Compromising a local account is easier or an AD account ?
+(Windows Context)
+13. How would you do Data Exfiltration if you hacked a machine ?
+14. have you worked on Nessus / Qualys before ?
+14. Any open source alternative of Nessus or Qualys ?
+14. What do you prefer ?
+Vulnerbaility Assessment of a machine with Credentials or without Credentials ?
+14. What are things to consider before doing Pentesting or Vulnerability Assesment of a targt ?
+14. Would you place the machine (server example Nessus) within the same Network of machines which is being tested or seperate ?
+14. Why or Why not will you whitelist the Source machine of attack in Penetration Testing or Vulnerability Assesement ?
+15. How do you rate Vulnerability ?
+Eplain scoring system or frameworks.
+16. Name some tools you use in Network Pentesting.
+17. How do you report Vulnerability or Security Gaps after pentesting ?
+(Report Writing)

 ----